THE LODE PROJECT

 What are the two tokenized assets?

 The system works similar to a complex leasing arrangement, whereby individuals with physical investment grade silver can have it “LODED” into the system and subsequently tokenized.
 Those who don’t currently have silver can purchase silver directly through the community’s vaulting partner, SWP Cayman, or a participating bullion dealer.
-The corresponding token is referred to as a LODE Token and is a digital representation of a weight of silver bullion contributed and delivered to the vaulted LODE Reserve by individuals seeking a contributor’s stake in the Lode Cryptographic Silver Monetary System.
-As the monetary mass circulates, LODE Token holders will receive rewards known as AGX Pay which will be delivered to the wallets of holders as micropayments.
-As the monetary mass expands, the rate of these rewards increases.
+The corresponding token is referred to as a LODE Token and is a digital representation of a weight of silver bullion contributed and delivered to the vaulted LODE Reserve by individuals seeking a contributor’s participation in the Lode Cryptographic Silver Monetary System.
+As the monetary mass circulates, LODE Token holders will receive micro-payouts known as AGX Pay which will be delivered to the wallets of holders.
+As the monetary mass expands, the rate of these micro-payouts increases.

 How are LODE Tokens and AGX Coins created?